Current Research Topics

 - Are there new methodologies that can be developed to measure productivity, return on investment, ergonomic workplace assessments, objective measurements of workplace behaviors and practices?

-- Are there certain ergonomic interventions that will be more effective for my company to get me the best return on investment?
+- What are the ergonomic interventions that will be effective for my company to get me the best return on investment?
 Do I need to implement all of the ergonomic recommendations, or are there some that might be more effective?
 How do I know which one(s) to use?

 Productivity has been challenging to measure for white-collar workers, but is important to understand because it gives a measurement that could affect a company’s profitability.
 Understanding how ergonomic design, setup, or strategies affect productivity can provide the end users and companies with these valuable measures.